HackAttack/bamboo-github-status/README.md

 GitHub Enterprise users can set an ATLASSIAN_BAMBOO_GITHUB_API_BASE_URL environment variable in the Bamboo startup script to get the GitHub repository type (and this plugin) to work.

+NOTE: Make sure that the user that Bamboo is using to check out your repositories also has write permissions, otherwise it will not be able to create commit statuses.